Photo of crowds at the 2025 award celebration

 Up to five awards per year

-The Impact Award can be awarded to any academic or non-academic staff member whose:
+The Impact Award can be awarded to an individual or a group whose:

 1. creative/scholarly output or teaching has contributed to changes in understanding, attitudes, or values specifically within the discipline or role and beyond; or